oscal-compass/compliance-trestle/docs/trestle-spec.md

 ## Purpose

-This document contains detail specifications of the Trestle commands.
+This document contains detail specifications of the Trestle CLI commands.

 Trestle offers various commands to simplify operations at different steps in compliance management and reporting.